 - To make it easier to differentiate between the icon sizes, we name the components.
 In the Layers panel we use the slash convention to name each Component e.g. 16 / Team Library or 32 / Team Library.

 We've created a dialog window - in another file - that needs a close icon.
 We've already created one of these for the Assets panel, so we can use that one again.

 We need the 32px version of that Component.
 To find it in the Assets Panel we go to:

 Figma UI / Left Sidebar / Assets Panel / 32

-Note: For this approach, you will need to have the Library enabled in the Assets Panel.
-Learn more about enabling default libraries in our Enable and Disable Libraries article.
+Note: For this approach, you will need to have the library enabled in the Assets panel.
+Learn more about enabling default libraries.